Hes-Siemelink/instacli/instacli-spec/language/Anatomy of Instacli files.md

 ### Calling another Instacli script

-We showed above the you can call another Instacli script from within an Instacli script with the **[Run script](../commands/instacli/files/Run%20script.md)** command.
+We showed above that you can call another Instacli script from within an Instacli script with the **[Run script](../commands/instacli/files/Run%20script.md)** command.

 Another way is to use it as a regualr command.
 Instacli reads all cli files in the same directory and makes them